The International Human Rights Art Movement

 • Presented six IHRAF Festivals in New York City, to more than 4000 in-person audience members.

-• Helped safeguard activist-artists in Uganda, Zimbabwe, Afghanistan, Palestine, Kenya, Cameroon, Kazakhstan, Kashmir and other locales, where artists can risk their safety simply to write a poem, give a spoken word performance or interviewing victims of civil war.
+• Helped safeguard activist-artists in Uganda, Zimbabwe, Afghanistan, Palestine, Kenya, Cameroon, Kazakhstan, Kashmir and other locales, where artists can risk their safety simply to write a poem, give a spoken word performance or interview victims of civil war.

 • Have created networks to aid and highlight artists with Avant-Garde Artists (Paris), UNESCO-RILA (Glasgow), PEN Artists-at-Risk program (NYC), European Network of Migrant Women (Brussels), NYC Commission on Human Rights and many more organizations around the world.